 The Alps Red Rock pack is a great option if you want a good external frame backpack.
 It has an internal capacity of 34 liters, as well as an abundance of external attachment points including compression straps and a lashing system.

 But that’s still a small capacity, even for an external frame bag.
 And actually, this is a very small backpack compared to some others.
-Which makes it a great option for children and people who have smaller bodies, and struggle with some of the larger mountaineering backpacks.
+This makes it a great option for children and people who have smaller bodies, and struggle with some of the larger mountaineering backpacks.

 The pack is made from polyester, while the suspension components are covered with Lycra.
 It weighs about 3.7 lbs, which is pretty good for such a bulky backpack.
 And it features really thick padding in the entire harness, for excellent carrying comfort.

-Of course it’s also very breathable, thanks to the fact that very few backpack components are actually touching your body.
+Of course, it’s also very breathable, thanks to the fact that very few backpack components are actually touching your body.

 This external frame bag is equipped with an adjustable sternum strap and a wide hip belt.
 There’s lots of padding in the hip belt, and it’s really going to hug your waist for that perfect, snug fit.
 But it doesn’t have any pockets though, which is a bit disappointing.

 The Alps Zion backpack is another really great option worth considering.
 It is a moderately priced large capacity backpack, with a padded and ventilated back system.
 The frame is designed to fit torso lengths of 17-24”, which should fit most people.
-It is easy to adjust the frame, and even easier to get the perfect fit of the shoulder straps, hip belt and sternum strap.
+It is easy to adjust the frame, and even easier to get the perfect fit of the shoulder straps, hip belt, and sternum strap.

 With a capacity of 64 liters, this backpack can easily hold all the gear you might need on longer adventures.
 And bear in mind that’s just the internal capacity; you can attach as much gear as you want to the exterior of the bag.

 Plus, you don’t have to randomly attach carabiners to the frame.
-The Zion backpack is equipped with multiple external attachment points, including ice axe loops, compression straps and a front lashing system.
+The Zion backpack is equipped with multiple external attachment points, including ice axe loops, compression straps, and a front lashing system.

 In addition to that, this backpack features a total of seven external pockets for all the items you want to have easily accessible.
-One of those is a dedicated sleeping bag compartment, while another is a roomy open top pocket that can fit water bottles of all sizes.
+One of those is a dedicated sleeping bag compartment, while another is a roomy open-top pocket that can fit water bottles of all sizes.

 We’ll kick things off with detailed explanations of the largest differences between internal and external frame backpacks.
 This should hopefully give you a general idea of how to choose between the two backpack types, and which are better for certain scenarios.